acampove/rx_run3/README.md

   errors:
-    x_err : # This is the variable's name, meant to be treated as an error format : '{:.2f}' # The error will be show in the label with this formatting
+    x_err : # This is the variable's name, meant to be treated as an error format : '{:.2f}' # The error will be show in the label with this formatting symbol : '\delta(x)' # This will switch the epsilon to delta in the line's
+                           # legend.
+DO NOT use dollar signs
 ```

 ## 2D plots